Originally published on April 16, 2019, updated April 12, 2023

 Last, sellers also have the option to patronize the new product serialization service if they choose, although that service comes at a small price.

-Counterfeiting threatens both sellers and Amazon alike, so it’s about time we work together.
+Counterfeiting threatens both sellers and Amazon alike.
 It’s in both parties’ best interests to find and eliminate counterfeit listings as soon as possible, which is why Amazon is willing to share some of its authority in removing listings.
-But considering the amount of power it’s handing off, it makes sense that they want to take their time to perfect the process.
 We’ll likely see Project Zero unveiling itself more and more throughout the year, but it will be interesting to see how close the new program comes to its mark of zero.

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.